Shell tells Tunisia it plans to leave the country next year- senior official

-EnergyShell tells Tunisia it plans to leave the country next year- senior official

-Royal Dutch Shell (RDSa.L) has informed Tunisian authorities it will leave the country next year, Rania Marzouki a senior official in the energy ministry, told Reuters.
+TUNIS (Reuters) -Royal Dutch Shell has informed Tunisian authorities it will leave the country next year, Rania Marzouki a senior official in the energy ministry, told Reuters.

 She said the decision was related to Shell’s plans to focus on renewable energy.